-The Starwood Preferred Guest® Credit Card from American Express has a limited time offer that allows new cardholders to get up to 35,000 Starpoints after you use your new card to make $3,000 in purchases within the first 3 months and another $2,000 in purchases in the first 6 months.
-But since spending $5,000 within six months may not be possible for some cardholders, making a significant tax payment on this card might be worth incurring $50 -$100 in order to earn the 35,000 Starpoints bonus, which is conservatively worth over $500.
+The Starwood Preferred Guest® Credit Card from American Express has a solid sign up bonus that allows new cardholders to get 25,000 bonus Starpoints® after you use your new Card to make $3,000 in purchases within the first 3 months.
+But since spending all that money in the given timeframe may not be possible for some cardholders, making a significant tax payment on this card might be worth incurring $50 -$100 in order to earn the bonus Starpoints , which could easily be worth hundreds of dollars in travel rewards.

 The Barclaycard Arrival Plus™ World Elite MasterCard® offers double miles for all purchases, and a 5% rebate on miles redeemed, for a combined total of 2.1% of rewards.
 Considering that the lowest fees are only 1.87%, cardholders can earn 0.23% net rewards on their tax payments.

 Finally, cardholders can consider paying their taxes to receive 0% APR interest rates from a credit card that offers promotional financing.
 For example, the Citi Simplicity® Card - No Late Fees Ever offers interest free financing on new purchases for a full 21 months-that's almost two years of interest-free payments.
 That can be well worth the convenience fees for some cardholders.

 The Downsides of Paying Taxes With a Credit Card